Maui Forest Bird Recovery Project

 Maui Forest Bird Recovery Project reaches diverse audiences through a variety of community outreach opportunities.
 We provide conservation themed programs for community members, students, and visitors from around the world to strengthen environmental and cultural consciousness.

-Throughout the year, we conduct regular presentations and maintain information kiosks.
-Though Maui is our home base, the impact of our outreach efforts reaches beyond Maui shores through inter-island events, statewide conferences, and our connections with visitors from across the globe.
+Throughout the year, we conduct regular presentations throughout the islands.
+Though Maui is our home base, the impact of our outreach effort reaches beyond Maui shores through inter-island events, statewide conferences, and our connections with visitors from across the globe.
 We continue to grow this work, grounded in the belief that conservation is not only science—it is story, culture, and kuleana.

 We remain committed to addressing the gap in public understanding of Hawaiʻi’s unique and fragile ecosystems and the essential role conservation plays in the health of the Hawaiian Islands.
 What is at stake is more than the survival of species—it is the endurance of traditional knowledge systems, cultural identity, and lifeways rooted in aloha ʻāina.